The British Council's Tracey Chapelton explains how parents of young children can lay the foundations for success.

 The British Council has teamed up with Montessori to open its second Learning Time with Shaun & Timmy branch in Mexico City.
 It is located at Kids’ Place, Mazatlan #173 (esq.
 Alfonso Reyes), Colonia Condesa, Ciudad de México.
 Book a demo class.

-Whether you are based in Mexico or elsewhere, sign up for more information about the programme and further developments.
+Whether you are based in Mexico or elsewhere, find more information about the programme and the latest developments.